telerik/winforms-docs/ganttview/working-with-data/binding-to-database.md

 1. In a new Windows project drop a RadGanttView control on the form.

-1. In the __DataSource__ property drop down in the Properties Window of from the smart tag of the control select the __Add Project Data Source__ link.
+1. In the __DataSource__ property drop down in the Properties Window of from the Smart Tag of the control select the __Add Project Data Source__ link.

 1. In the __Choose a Data Source Type__ page select the __Database__ icon, then click the __Next__ button.